RMAF 2005

 Denver, Colorado.

-Thought I was going to get a nose bleed.
-I’m told by the cabbie the city is located 5,000 feet above sea level (some quoted as much as 15,000).
+Thought I was going to get a nosebleed.
+I’m told by the cabbie that the city is located 5,000 feet above sea level (some quoted as much as 15,000).
 Didn’t know what that meant until I arrived at the Rocky Mountain Audio Fest.
-The very second I drew my handy camera out I started feeling uneasy.
-First thought was the guy sneezing on the plane seated directly behind me caught up and infected me.
+The very second I took out my handy camera, I started feeling uneasy.
+First thought was the guy on the plane, seated directly behind me, sneezing and catching me up and infecting me.
 Rats.
-Ran into Mike Kochman of Echo Busters and he informed me that the likely culprit was the altitude.
+Ran into Mike Kochman of Echo Busters, and he informed me that the likely culprit was the altitude.
 Though relieved, I didn’t feel any better until I downed about two quarts of bottled water.

-The $59.00 taxi from the airport to the Denver Tech Center tells you either the show was held quite a distance from the airport or the driver knew I was from New York…and charged me accordingly!
-Here I thought I was getting away from all the hustle and bustle and I got hustled and near busted!
-Something told me this cabby saw a died-in-the-wool audiophile, full of riches and rewards, with plenty to spend, in his wide angle rear-view mirror.
-To illustrate how rich I was I made a record of his ID number and promised I would seek an investigation.
-Denver is absolutely beautiful however, the snow-capped mountains, and wide open land contrasted by its city skyscrapers gives an appeal I’ve not encountered in all of my travels.
+The $59.00 taxi from the airport to the Denver Tech Center tells you either that the show was held quite a distance from the airport, or that the driver knew I was from New York… and charged me accordingly!
+Here I thought I was getting away from all the hustle and bustle, and I got hustled and nearly busted!
+Something told me this cabby saw a die-in-the-wool audiophile, full of riches and rewards, with plenty to spend, in his wide-angle rear-view mirror.
+To illustrate how rich I was, I made a record of his ID number and promised I would seek an investigation.
+Denver is absolutely beautiful; however, the snow-capped mountains and wide-open land, contrasted with its city skyscrapers, offer an appeal I’ve not encountered in all of my travels.
 Maybe the cabbie took the scenic route?

-But the highlight of my trip wasn’t the incredible views, great sounding rooms or Denver’s strength of local audiophiles, whom many I met for the first time.
+But the highlight of my trip wasn’t the incredible views, the great-sounding rooms, or Denver’s strong local audiophile community, many of whom I met for the first time.
 The highlight was seeing my old friend George Black.
-He and I grew up together and Ihadn’t seen or spoken with in over ten years.
+He and I grew up together, and I hadn’t seen or spoken with him in over ten years.
 Family and proximity can have that effect.
-George, once a star basketball player in high school and college, gave me fits on NY’s basketball courts back in the early ’80s when I dreamed of one day making the pros.
+George, once a star basketball player in high school and college, gave me fits on NY’s basketball courts back in the early ’80s, when I dreamed of one day making it to the pros.
 Admittedly, I didn’t like him that much on the court because he was so much more naturally gifted than I and was standing in the way of my dreams.
-Off the court, he was one of the cool cats who I secretly admired.
-All I knew was that he relocated to Denver back in ’98 or thereabouts, got into the real estate market and is doing quite well for himself.
-I simply got in touch with him through a mutual friend and just like that we hooked up after all these years.
+Off the court, he was one of the cool cats whom I secretly admired.
+All I knew was that he relocated to Denver back in ’98 or thereabouts, got into the real estate market, and is doing quite well for himself.
+I simply got in touch with him through a mutual friend, and just like that, we hooked up after all these years.
 We chatted like two noisy housewives at a tea party.

 Okay, back to the show…